 - 5. Critically evaluate the relation between political economy and contemporary business. - 6.
-Reflect upon global key events and how they have altered the conditions of politics and business.
+Reflect upon historical key events and how they have altered the conditions of business and politics

 Education

 The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
 Assessment for the course will be continuous and is carried throughout the different activities of the course.